wechaty/docusaurus/jekyll/_posts/2021-05-12-gsod-2021-volunteering-proposal.md

 Simin

-* I will be in touch with the org via mailing list, Gitter and GitHub and you could find me through Gmail, WhatsApp, or WeChat (ID: siminmin1128).
+* I will be in touch with the org via mailing list, Gitter, and GitHub, and you could find me through Gmail, WhatsApp, or WeChat (ID: siminmin1128).

 Huan